-Construction companies are fail-ing at nearly double the pace of last year as a new report predicts the country will build 100,000 fewer homes than needed to keep up with demand over the coming five years, compounding the rent-al affordability crisis and making it harder for Australians to buy their first home.
+Construction companies are failing at nearly double the pace of last year as a new report predicts the country will build 100,000 fewer homes than needed to keep up with demand over the coming five years, compounding the rent-al affordability crisis and making it harder for Australians to buy their first home

 Nearly 1500 building firms have failed since June 30, according to ASIC data, on track for the worst year in at least a decade.

-Analysis by The Australian shows this accounts for nearly three in 10 insolvencies so far this financial year.
+Analysis by The Australian shows this accounts for nearly three in 10 insolvencies so far this financial year

-The new figures come as the National Housing Finance and Investment Commission said surging immigration and a downturn in the building sector meant household formation would "outpace new supply for several years", leading to intensifying affordability issues among renters and first home buyers.
+The new figures come as the National Housing Finance and Investment Commission said surging immigration and a downturn in the building sector meant household formation would out-pace new supply for several years", leading to intensifying affordability issues among renters and first home buyers.

-The Australian has revealed the nation is set to experience its bignation is set to experience its big-gest two-year population surge in its history, with an extra 650,000 migrants this financial year.
-"Returning migration at a time of low vacancy rates is likely to result in upward pressure on rents," the NHFIC report said.
-The paper highlighted that the rental squeeze would shift to-wards inner-city areas, with the expected shortfall in the construction of new apartments account-ing for 62,300 of the anticipated 106,300 shortfall total out to 2027.
+The Australian has revealed the nation is set to experience its biggest two-year population surge in its history, with an extra 650,000 migrants this financial year rents," the NHFIC report said.
+The paper highlighted that the rental squeeze would shift to-wards inner-city areas, with the expected shortfall in the construction of new apartments accounting for 62.300 of the anticipated 106,300 shortfall total out to 2027.